digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Documentalists, only

     * Features
-        * What's "done", i.e implemented and has passed tech and functional review
+        * Anything that's "done" (i.e implemented and has passed tech and functional reviews)

     * Uptime
-        * UAT is expected to be up "all the time" with the following caveats:
+        * Production is expected to be up "all the time" with the following caveats:
             * We may announce downtimes.
             * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.

     * Data
-        * Data in UAT is expected to persist and only change on user (= documentalists, only; cf. above) interaction.
+        * Data in UAT is expected to persist and only created, updated or deleted on user interaction.

     * ❓❓ Repeated migration
         * This is unsolved.
-Especially how to handle or prevent the case of a document being changed in both the old and the new system at the same time
+Especially how to handle or prevent the case of a document being changed in both the old and the new system at the same time (=> how to resolve the conflict?)

 ## Consequences